Submission Preparation Checklist

 Introduction

-The introduction should be included to explain the background of the subject area to the reader.
+The introduction should explain the subject area's background to the reader.
 It must have a narrow focus on the relevant source.
 Therefore, this section must provide appropriate background information on the corresponding source and develop a research question.
 It also should align with the aim of the review article.
 The objective was placed at the beginning or end of the paragraph.
 The aim of the review paper is as follows:

 -

-- Identify inconsistencies in previous studies and critical explanation
+- Identify inconsistencies in previous studies and provide a critical explanation,

-- Resolve ambiguities definitions and outline the scope of the topic
+- Resolve ambiguities and definitions, and outline the scope of the topic,

-- Evaluate existing methodological approaches and unique insight.
+- Evaluate existing methodological approaches and unique insights.

 Relevant Body

 The body of the article review must be relevant to the source of literature.
-It also has a unique structure that involves a comprehensive, prospective, and synthesis summary of appropriate literature by compiling the specific research question, hypotheses, substantive domain, theoretical approach, or methodology, combining the results of previous studies, and then making a critical evaluation.
-Thus, it provides readers with new insight based on a systematic comparison of multiple studies, and demonstrates a state-of-the-art understanding of the research topic, rather than simply be a “book report” that describes past research
+It also has a unique structure that involves a comprehensive, prospective, and synthesis summary of pertinent literature by defining the specific research question, hypotheses, substantive domain, theoretical approach, or methodology, synthesizing the results of previous studies, and then making a critical evaluation.
+Thus, it provides readers with new insights through a systematic comparison of multiple studies and demonstrates a state-of-the-art understanding of the research topic, rather than simply being a “book report” that merely describes prior research.

 Conclusion

-The conclusion of the review article is similar to the experimental article that should answer the research objectives.
+The conclusion of the review article should align with the experimental article and address the research objectives.
 Provide a clear and concise conclusion.
 Do not repeat the abstract or describe the research results.
-Give a clear explanation regarding the implication of the finding, possible application, and/or suggestions related to the research findings.
-The end of the paragraph must justify the research question identified in the introduction.
+Give a clear explanation regarding the implications of the findings, possible applications, and/or suggestions related to the research findings.
+The paragraph must conclude by justifying the research question identified in the introduction.

 Acknowledgements and Declarations